Chicago spousal support Attorney

 Every alimony order issued in the Illinois family courts will include clear terms and conditions regarding the paying spouse’s obligations.
 The order will dictate how much they need to pay, how often payments are due, and what they must do if they have a temporary issue preventing them from paying on time.
 Life can be unpredictable, and spousal support terms are typically flexible in allowing paying spouses to address unforeseen financial problems, but there are severe penalties for intentional violation of one’s spousal support obligations.

 Recipients of alimony must also abide by specific terms and conditions.
-Alimony will continue until the specified expiration date in the order or until the recipient completes a specified “terminating action.”
+Alimony will continue until the order’s specified expiration date or the recipient completes a specified “terminating action.”
 This could be moving in with a new partner, marrying a new spouse, or experiencing a drastic improvement in their financial situation.
-Their alimony order will include terms for reporting any such changes, and they must meet these obligations at all times.
+Their alimony order will include terms for reporting any such changes, and they must always meet these obligations.

-If a recipient of alimony completes a terminating action, the paying spouse is no longer required to make spousal support payments.
-If the recipient intentionally concealed a terminating action for the purpose of continuing to collect alimony illegally, they can face criminal charges and owe civil damages to their ex.
+If a alimony recipient completes a terminating action, the paying spouse is no longer required to make spousal support payments.
+If the recipient intentionally concealed a terminating action to continue to collect alimony illegally, they can face criminal charges and owe civil damages to their ex.
 It is never worth violating any standing family court order in Illinois, as doing so will invariably incur severe penalties.

 Time is a critical factor in any divorce.
 If you face complex financial issues in your impending dissolution, it’s vital to have legal counsel you can trust readily available to assist you.
 The sooner you connect with a trustworthy Chicago spousal support attorney, the more time they have to work on your case, helping you reach the best outcome possible.